top of page

 Sand Casting

 The next step in the design process is to make a sand mold of the piece.
-To do this, a special oil-based sand is compressed around the 3D printed piece.
+To do this, a special oil-based sand is compressed around the wax carving.
 The cohesive nature of the sand holds its shape as the original is removed, leaving behind a cavern in the sand with the same shape.

 Casting